icerpc/icerpc-docs/pages/docs/slice/language-guide/slice1-or-slice2.md

 ## Using Slice1 types from Slice2

-It is always an error to reference a type defined in a file using Slice2 encoding from a file using Slice1 encoding.
+It is always an error to reference a type defined in a file using the Slice2 encoding from a file using the Slice1 encoding.

-On the other hand, you can reference a type defined in a file using Slice1 encoding from a file using Slice2 encoding provided this type can be encoded with Slice2.
+On the other hand, you can reference a type defined in a file using the Slice1 encoding from a file using the Slice2 encoding provided this type can be encoded with Slice2.
 For example:

 ```slice
 encoding = Slice1